thayesx/pallidocs-website/questions.md

 - question: How much does your family know about your priorities and wishes?
   video:
   loadingImg:
-prevButtonText: "Previous"
-nextButtonText: "Next"
 healthcareAgentInfo:
 - Name
 - Relationship
 - Address
 - Contact number
 healthcareAgentText: Who looks at the world through your eyes?
 Which individual would you trust to make your medical decisions or be your power of attorney?
-finishText: "Would you like to receive a copy of your reflections to have and share with your loved ones and your doctor?"
+finishText: Would you like to receive a copy of your reflections to have and share with your loved ones and your doctor?
+prevButtonText: Previous
+nextButtonText: Next
-downloadButtonText: "Download form"
+downloadButtonText: Download form

 ---